Thirumalai Nayakkar Mahal

-Thirumalai Nayakkar Mahal is a palace completed in 1636 by Tirumala Nayaka, a king of the Madurai Nayak dynasty, who ruled Madurai from 1623 to 1659.
-It is located 2 km to the southeast of the Meenakshi Amman Temple in central Madurai.
-The present structure is the main palace which served as the living quarters of the king, and the original palace complex was four times larger.
+Thirumalai Nayakkar Mahal is a palace located 2 km to the southeast of the Meenakshi Amman Temple in central Madurai, Tamil Nadu, India.
+It was built by Tirumala Nayaka, a king of the Madurai Nayak dynasty who ruled Madurai from 1623 to 1659, and was completed in 1636.
+The remaining structure is the main palace which served as the living quarters of the king, but the original palace complex was four times larger.
+It is now a protected national monument.